ExcaliburZero/mrds_info/docs/monster_raising/lifespan.rst

 Drills & errantry
 -----------------
-When you send your monster on a drill or errantry, while the activity takes 4 weeks, only 2 weeks worth of weekly lifespan decreases are applied.
+When you send your monster on a drill or errantry, while the activity takes 4 weeks, only 2 weeks worth of :ref:`weekly lifespan decreases <weekly_lifespan_decrease>` are applied.
 The 2 decreases are applied based on your monster's stress and fatigue after coming back from the drill or errantry.

-Because of this, **doing a drill or errantry is generally a more effective use of lifespan than normal training**.
+Because of this, **doing a drill or errantry can be a more effective use of lifespan than normal training**.

 For example, if you monster returns from a drill with :code:`408` stress and :code:`436` fatigue then its lifespan will be decreased by :code:`28`.
 This is less than the decrease of :code:`40` that could occur if resting or training for 4 weeks.